cs231n/cs231n.github.io/neural-networks-3.md

 The amount of "wiggle" in the loss is related to the batch size.
 When the batch size is 1, the wiggle will be relatively high.
 When the batch size is the full dataset, the wiggle will be minimal because every gradient update should be improving the loss function monotonically (unless the learning rate is set too high).

+Some people prefer to plot their loss functions in the log domain.
+Since learning progress generally takes an exponential form shape, the plot appears more as a slightly more interpretible straight line, rather than a hockey stick.
+Additionally, if multiple cross-validated models are plotted on the same loss graph, the differences between them become more apparent.

+<a name='accuracy'></a>
 #### Train/Val accuracy

 The second important quantity to track while training a classifier is the validation/training accuracy.
 This plot can give you valuable insights into the amount of overfitting in your model: